boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-box.md

 The following procedure explains the data configuration of the Combo box:

-1. Drag and drop the `Combo Box` widget from the tool box into design panel and resize into your required size.
-You can find the widget in tool box by `search`.
+1. Drag and drop the `combo box` widget from the toolbox into the design panel and resize it to your required size.
+You can find the widget in the toolbox by `search`.

 ![Combobox](/static/assets/visualizing-data/visualization-widgets/images/combo-box/drop-widget.png)